Written by Terri Reddout

 He helped Neo and Trinity sorted their way through The Matrix.

-He stood near the mooring mast at the Navel Air Station in Lakehurst, New Jersey when the Hindenburg exploded back in 1937.
+Here’s visual “proof” that he stood near the mooring mast at the Navel Air Station in Lakehurst, New Jersey when the Hindenburg exploded back in 1937.

 He even transported into the future and was there when an alien probe destroyed Federation Headquarters in Star Trek.